openmaple/MapleEngine/maple_build/doc/build_OpenJDK8.md

-The followings are instructions of how to build OpenJDK-8 components on OpenJDK-8 build machine, how to modify Object.java file or customize rt.jar, and where to copy required components built to the destinated libcore.so build directorie.
+The followings are instructions of how to build OpenJDK-8 components on OpenJDK-8 build machine, how to modify Object.java file or customize rt.jar, and where to copy required components built to the designated libcore.so build directories.

 ## 1. Download OpenJDK- 8 Source